Karimhamdymubarak/Uber_Drives_Analysis/README.md

 # Uber_Drives_Analysis

-Analyzing Uber Drives data sets that containes different trips from Uber , and answer many buisness questions like :
+Analyzing Uber Drives data sets that containes different trips from Uber using Python Libraries for data analysis and visualization like Pandas , NumPy , seaborn , Matplootlib

-#
+# Buisness Questions :
 1- For each purpose for each Category calculate the sum of kms driven
 #
 2- Describe the kms of all trips